Good Habits to Have to Help Enforce a Healthy Eating Plan

 5. Be Careful of Over-Exercising

 We’ve all been there.
 After a satisfying, sweat dripping workout, we eat a gigantic meal because we “deserve it”.
 The idea makes sense, we just used a ton of energy to get through our workout, so therefore we need to refuel our body with food.
 But if you over-exercise, your strong hunger will drive you to reach for much larger portions than you would usually eat.
 These portions typically consist of very dense, calorie-filled foods to help us feel satisfied.
-Over time this can actually have the opposite effect of going to the gym, and you’ll find yourself having gained weight instead of losing it.
+Over time this can actually have the opposite effect of going to the gym, and you’ll find yourself having gained weight instead of losing weight.

 Being active and exercising is an important part of your health and there is no doubt about that.
 But if you’re not training to compete at a serious level, consider exercising for pleasure instead of a punishment.
 You’ll be less likely to overeat as a reward.
 Here is another resource in case you want to learn more about what to avoid after working out.